hiveot/hub/core/README.md

 ## Support for Messaging Protocols

-The main messaging protocol used by the Hub is NATS/JetStream.
-See the nats/README-nats.md for details on the subject definitions.
+The Hub's core is implemented for multiple messaging servers:
+- NATS/Jetstream embedded server using NKeys and passwords for authentication
+- NATS/Jetstream embedded server using callouts for JWT/password authentication
+- MQTT using mochi-co embedded server using JWT/password authentication

-Support for mqtt can be added through the NATS mqtt bridge.
+Support for other messaging servers can be added.
+Only a single messaging core can be used at the same time.

 Additional support for plain http, redis streams, rabbitmq, and others are considered for the future.

-## Security
+## Authentication

 All connections require TLS to ensure encrypted communication.

-IoT devices, Hub services and users use JWT tokens for authentication.
+IoT devices, Hub services and users use keys, tokens or passwords for authentication.
 The tokens are issued by the authn service.

-Web password based login is handled by via a REST service which uses the authn service to obtain a token.

-Once authenticated, users use the token to access 'groups' and receive information from Things that are in the groups they are a member of.
-All communication goes through the nats server.
-There is never a direct connection to an IoT device by a user.
+## Authorization

+Authorization allows clients to receive events and publish actions based on their group roles.
+A group consists of IoT Things as source and Users as consumers.
+Services can act as both Thing or User.

+IoT devices publish their Things on the 'things' address.
+Authz ensures that these addresses are mapped to the group address.

+The group address format is: {groupID}.{publisherID}.{thingID}.{messageType}.{name}, where '.' is the separator for nats, or '/' is the separator for mqtt.

+All Group members have subscribe permissions to all events in the group.
+Operators and managers can also publish actions to the group.

+The method of mapping thing events to groups depends on the underlying messaging service used.

+## Services

+Authorization to use services depend on the service type.
+Services use the serviceID as the publisherID and a service capability as ThingID.

+## NATS

+Nats groups are implemented using streams.
+When subscribing to a group a consumer is created for that group.
+Group members must have permissions to create a consumer and read messages.
+* Pub: $JS.API.CONSUMER.CREATE.{groupID}
+* Pub: $JS.API.CONSUMER.LIST.{groupID}
+* Pub: $JS.API.CONSUMER.INFO.{groupID}

+To receive events:
+* Sub {groupID}.*.*.event.*

+To send actions:
+* Pub {groupID}.*.*.action.*.{senderID}  (where senderID is the clientID)

+The stream has a single source, being: {groupID}.>